ThomasKranz/GeoDataScience/README.md

 I will go on soon with a K-Means Clustering algorithm for the population and GDP data containing in the Natural Earth data sheet.

 In a following project I will start with SVM algorithms on these geo data.
-Feel free to practise with the data from the folder below.
+Feel free to practice with the data from the folder below.

 Download as .zip: https://www.tu-chemnitz.de/mathematik/numa/lehre/ds-2018/exercises/GEOdata.zip